Samsung/tizen-docs/docs/application/native/tutorials/process/performance.md

        This option specifies the time unit used for the profiling.
 There are 3 possibilities:

        - Instructions executed (i)

          Good for most cases

        - Real (wall clock) time (in milliseconds)

          It is useful sometimes

        - Bytes allocated/deallocated on the heap or stack (B)

          It is useful for very short-run programs, and for testing purposes, because it is the most reproducible across different machines.

    - **detailed snapshot frequency**

        This option specifies the frequency of detailed snapshots.
 With **--detailed-freq=1**, every snapshot is detailed.

    - **max snapshots**

        This option specifies the maximum number of snapshots recorded.
 If set to N, for all programs except very short-running ones, the final number of snapshots is between N/2 and N.

    - **minimum heap block alignment**

        By default, Valgrind's malloc, realloc, and so on return a block whose starting address is 8-byte-aligned or 16-byte-aligned.
 The value depends on the platform and matches the platform default.
 This option allows you to specify a different alignment.
 The supplied value must be greater than or equal to the default, less than or equal to 4096, and must be a power of 2.

    - **allocation functions**

        Methods specified with this option are treated as though they were a heap allocation method, such as malloc.
 This is useful for methods that are wrappers to malloc or new, which can fill up the allocation trees with uninteresting information.
-This option can be specified multiple times on the command line, to name multiple methods.The named method is only treated this way if it is the top entry in a stack trace, or just below another method treated this way.
+This option can be specified multiple times on the command line, to name multiple methods.
+       The named method is only treated this way if it is the top entry in a stack trace, or just below another method treated this way.
 For example, if you have a method malloc1 that wraps malloc, and malloc2 that wraps malloc1, just specifying **--alloc-fn=malloc2** has no effect.
 You need to specify **--alloc-fn=malloc1** as well.
 This is a little inconvenient, but the reason is that checking for allocation methods is slow, and it saves a lot of time if **Massif** can stop looking through the stack trace entries as soon as it finds one that does not match rather than having to continue through all the entries.

 7. To save the settings, click **Apply**.